KingLam26/kitaev2D-spin-int-A/README.md

 ## File Structure
 The project consists of the following files:
-1. ``utils.py``: Contains utility functions and helper code for processing model parameters, generating combinatorial arrays, and saving results.
+1. ``utils.py``: Contains utility functions and helper code for reading in model parameters, generating combinatorial arrays, fine-tuning parallel processing parameters, and saving results.
-2. ``core.py``: Implements core functionalities, including generating and processing unique permutations with constraints.
+4. ``core.py``: Implements core functionalities, including generating and processing unique permutations with constraints.
-3. ``main_parallel.py``: Orchestrates the parallel processing framework, including producers and consumers for handling permutations across multiple cores.
+5. ``main_parallel.py``: Orchestrates the parallel processing framework, including producers and consumers for handling permutations across multiple cores.

 As of 26/09/24, we have used the code for spin-2, spin-3, spin-4.
 Matches Koga's results exactly.